nnnguyen2314/code-leap-coding-challenge/README.md

 # DogFinder

-An intuitive, swipe-based web app to explore dog breeds using TheDogAPI.
+An intuitive, swipe-based web app to explore dog breeds using The Dog API.
 Pick your next best friend by liking, disliking, or super-liking breeds and viewing detailed information.

 ## Quick Start